PathologyDataScience/HistomicsML2/docs/data-format.rst

 Whole-slide images
 ------------------

-Whole-slide images need to be converted to a pyramidal .tif format that is compatible with the IIPImage server (http://iipimage.sourceforge.net/documentation/server/).
-We have used Vips (http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) to perform this conversion for our datasets.
+Whole-slide images need to be converted to a pyramidal .tif format that is compatible with the `IIPImage server <http://iipimage.sourceforge.net/documentation/server/)>`_.
+We have used `VIPs <http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS>`_ to perform this conversion for our datasets.
 VIPs is included in the data creation docker container (see Creating datasets for HistomicsML for details).

 Slide description
 ------------------------------------